bookcasey/harsh/README.md

 ### transparency

-Sets opacity of each gradient—use `0` for opaqre, `1` for completely transparent.
+Sets opacity of each gradient—use `0` for opaque, `1` for completely transparent.

 ### number-of-gradients